espocrm/documentation/docs/development/di.md

 ## Injectable factory

-The Injectable Factory creates objects by a given class names.
-It resolves and injects class dependencies.
+The Injectable Factory is a core class that creates objects resolving and injecting needed dependencies.
+Contollers, Entry Points, Hooks etc. all are created by the Injectable Factory (automatically by the framework).

 The Injectable Factory is available as a service in the Container.
-That means that *injectableFactory* can be required as a dependency.
+That means that *injectableFactory* can be required as a dependency to be used directly.

 Requiring *injectableFactory* as a dependency: